-The disability steering group (DSG) has been selected to ensure the right balance of representation and has a wide range of relevant knowledge and expertise or experience living with a disability.
+The Disability Steering Group (DSG) has been selected to ensure the right balance of representation and has a wide range of relevant knowledge and expertise or experience living with a disability.

-The DSG has the Canterbury and West Coast Health Disability Action Plan as the focus for its work.
+The DSG has the Canterbury and West Coast Health Disability Action Plan (PDF, 600KB) as the focus for its work.
 The Plan identifies short-term goals to be achieved in the first two years, and longer-term goals over the ten year lifespan of the Plan.

 The DSG meets approximately monthly.
 The main points discussed, the advice it provides and the work it instigates are all recorded as key messages.
 The key messages are public, and are also sent by email to identified stakeholders and any person that has asked to go on the mailing list.